Perhaps like me, you have wished, imagined, and dreamed about becoming a parent ever since you were young. And then your dreams come true!

 1. Parenthood starts with pregnancy

-2. The first few months can be terrifying
+2. The first few months of becoming a parent can be terrifying

 3. Sleep becomes a rare commodity